Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "only-custom-labels"
   - @c "custom-labels-and-values"
   - @c "no-display"
-- @c "show-outer-labels": @true to show the outer labels on the axis.
+- @c "show-outer-labels": @c true to show the outer labels on the axis.
 - @c "label-length": a number specifying the suggested maximum length for the axis labels.
 (Default is 100.)
 - @c "label-length-auto": if @c true, an attempt will be made to split longer axis labels based on various separators in them (e.g., parentheses, commas, conjunctions).